 Dutch artist Christiaan Zwanikken (1967) has received international recognition through his kinetic and mechanical sculptures, sound works, performative and responsive installations.
 Using a variety of sculptural media, robotics, biology, micro-controllers, and sound— his work is both an artistic and technological experiment in which innovation and invention play an important role.

 Ivan Henriques is a transdisciplinary artist and researcher working in multimedia installations examining living systems.
 He explores in his works hybrids of nature and (technological) culture creating new forms of communication between humans and other living organisms.
 He considers nature as inspiration and a necessary factor in the development of the technological world.
-Henriques coordinates the interdisciplinary group Hybrid Forms and is the director of the mobile residency program EME (Estúdio Móvel Experimental, since 2008).
+Henriques coordinates the interdisciplinary group and mobile residency program EME (Estúdio Móvel Experimental, since 2008).
 His works are exhibited internationally, participating in festivals, residencies and talks.

 Principal of Studio Samira Boon, a textile architecture studio based in Amsterdam and Tokyo with a strong focus on creating flexible and dynamic environments.
 As an expert on the material properties of textiles, Studio Samira Boon advises and collaborates with architects to formulate site-specific solutions.
 The studio was founded in Japan and combines the adaptive and sensory qualities of materials with research into state-of-the-art computerized production techniques.
 Recent works include the 3D woven SUPERFOLDS and ARCHI FOLDS: two innovative series of textile structures, which bring together technique, science and art.
 For ARCHI FOLDS she collaborated with Tokyo University and the Dutch TextielLab to combine traditional origami techniques with computerized textile folding possibilities.